 - If you possess a limited visa or have obtained a marriage/civil partnership entry clearance visa or have no valid evidence of your immigration status, you will both be required to bring one passport sized photo with you to the appointment.

 - Notice appointment where either person falls under the Home Office Referral Scheme : £47 each.

 - Consideration of a foreign divorce (where this can be cleared by our office) : £50.

 - Consideration of a foreign divorce (which needs to be referred to the General Register Office) : £75.

 Please do not forget to bring the required documents.
 Failure to do so will result in the cancellation of your appointment, and the forfeiture of all fees paid.

 The fees paid are non-refundable.
 Appointments can be moved free of charge up to 48 hours in advance, after which time you forfeit the fees paid and will need to book and pay for another appointment.

 Please arrive on time for your appointment, if you arrive late we may not be able to see you and you will need to book and pay for another appointment.

 Please read the following information fully so that you understand what is required when contacting us:

-- Is your wedding/civil partnership is due to take place within the next six months only?
-(This is due to current high demand).
+- Is your wedding/civil partnership due to take place within the next twelve months?

 - Do you pay your council tax to The Royal Borough of Windsor and Maidenhead at your home address? (you will need to check this yourselves).